vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 Popular tools, like [Fluentbit](https://fluentbit.io), allow configuration options that could let you export only the audit event lines, or export the audit event lines separately from the other log lines.
-This can be achieved by configuring Fluentbit `FILTER`s to evaluate each Supervisor or Concierge pod log line based on the presence or absence of the `"auditEvent"=true` key/value pair.
+This can be achieved by configuring Fluentbit `FILTER`s to evaluate each Supervisor or Concierge pod log line based on the presence or absence of the `"auditEvent":true` key-value pair.

 ## Example of audit event logs